slashP/Vali/readme.md

 * `vali set-download-folder "D:\vali-data"` - Change folder where data is downloaded to.
 Default location is C:\ProgramData
 * `vali unset-download-folder` - Reset download folder to default.
 * `vali application-settings` - Read application settings.
+* `vali distribute-from-file --file ".\large-ES.json" --distance 250 --outputPath ".\large-ES-locations.json"` - Use vali's distribution algorithm to distribute locations from a file with lots of locations.

 # Buliding blocks
 Go directly to [full examples](#full-examples) or [properties](#properties) if you prefer not to read.